Mallick17/Ansible/README.md

      ansible mallick -m ping   ##It tests connectivity in the mallick group hosts.
      ```
 2. **Command Module**
-   - Executes commands on remote hosts (does not use a shell).
+   - Executes commands on remote hosts without using a shell.
+Use it for simple commands where no environment variables, pipes, or redirections are needed.
-     ```ini
+     ```bash
-     ansible all -m command -a "uptime"
+     ansible all -m command -a "uptime"         ## Retrieves uptime for all hosts ansible demo -b -m command -a "uptime"    ## Retrieves uptime for demo group with sudo privileges ansible mallick -b -m command -a "uptime" ## Retrieves uptime for mallick group with sudo privileges
      ```
 3. **Shell Module**
    - Executes shell commands on remote hosts.